-Entry LDTSTOP# assertion with LinkControl[TXOff]=0 or completion of LDTSTOP

-Condition Disconnect

-Transmitter See LinkTrain[LSSel]

-Requirements • PLL relocking to new frequency if necessary

-Receiver If LinkTrain[LSSel]=11b, per PHY OFF

-Requirements Else DC: RXDIFF

-1 AC: RXACTRM

-Disable CTL and CAD inputs

-• If LS2 or LS3 is being entered, disable CLK input also

-• If not entering LS2/3 and frequency is not changing, DLL maintaining lock

-Exit • If RESET# asserted, go to Warm Reset

-Condition • If link width reduced, inactive lanes go to Inactive

-If TXOff is set, go to PHY OFF

-Wait for LDTSTOP# to assert

-When LDTSTOP# is deasserted:

-TXCLK must return to TXL0 and be at programmed frequency within 900ns

-• Receiver waits 1000ns after LDTSTOP# was deasserted

-• When transmitter and receiver are ready:

-• If Idle Timer exceeded the maximum allowed idle time, go to

-Training 0 for the full 200us of Tmr0

-• Else go to Training 0 for the time programmed in

-GlblLinkTrain[T0Time]

-Note that the ne devices on either side of the link may have different requirements for Tmr().
-In the
+Entry LDTSTOP# assertion with LinkControl[TXOff]=0 or completion of LDTSTOP Condition Disconnect Transmitter See LinkTrain[TxLSSel] Requirements PLL relocking to new frequency if necessary If entering LS1D, TXCLK switches to divided frequency Receiver If LinkTrain[ Rx LSSel]=11b, per PHY OFF Requirements Else DC: RXDIFF AC: RXACTRM • If LS1, 2, or 3 is being entered, disable CTL and CAD inputs • If LS2 or LS3 is being entered, disable CLK input also • If not entering LS2 or 3 and frequency is not changing, DLL maintaining lock Exit • If RESET# asserted, go to Warm Reset Condition • If link width reduced, inactive lanes go to Inactive • If TXOff is set, go to PHY OFF • Wait for LDTSTOP# to assert • When LDTSTOP# is deasserted: • TXCLK must return to TXL0 and be at programmed frequency within 900ns • Receiver waits 1000ns after LDTSTOP# was deasserted • When transmitter and receiver areis ready: If Idle Timer exceeded the maximum allowed idle time, go to Training 0 for the full 200us of Tmr0time specified by GlblLinkTrain[FullT0Time] • Else go to Training 0 for the time programmed in GlblLinkTrain[T0Time] • Receiver waits 1000ns after LDTSTOP# was deasserted then goes to Training 0 when ready

 - Note that the devices on either side of the link may have different requirements for Tmr0.
 In the event that they spend different periods in Training 0, it simply takes a longer time to complete training, because the timeout for completion of Training 1 is chosen to exceed the maximum time allowed in Training 0.
-V{LDT} must remain valid during Disconnected for the receiver DLL and phase recovery mechanism to maintain the data eye position. - The system design must ensure that LDTSTOP# is asserted long enough (100us greater than the LDTSTOP# skew if not programmable) during frequency changes for the PLL to reach the programmed frequency. - While LDTSTOP# remains asserted, and the programmed frequency has changed, CLK frequency may be much faster or slower than the programmed frequency. - CLK must be running at the programmed frequency within 900ns of LDTSTOP# deassertion.
-If system or device limitations prevent this, LSSel must be 0 so that the DLL in the connected device will have a clock to track. - The receiver DLL may begin tracking CLK and the phase recovery mechanism may begin seeking the data eye 1000ns after LDTSTOP# deassertion.
-The DLL must relock on frequency changes. - If the device cannot transition to Training 0 within 900ns, T0Time must be programmed to the greater of the values required by each side of the link.
+VLDT must remain valid during Disconnected for the receiver DLL and phase recovery mechanism to maintain the data eye position. - The system design must ensure that LDTSTOP# is asserted long enough (100us greater than the LDTSTOP# skew if not programmable) during frequency changes for the PLL to reach the programmed frequency. - While LDTSTOP# remains asserted, and the programmed frequency has changed, CLK frequency may be much faster or slower than the programmed frequency.

+- CLK must be running at the programmed frequency within 900ns of LDTSTOP# deassertion.
+If system or device limitations prevent this, RxLSSel[1] and TxLSSel[1] must be 0 so that the DLL in the connected device will have a clock to track. - The receiver DLL may begin tracking CLK and the phase recovery mechanism may begin seeking the data eye 1000ns after LDTSTOP# deassertion.
+The DLL must relock on frequency changes. - If the device cannot transition to Training 0 within 900ns, T0Time must be programmed to the greater of the values required by each side of the link. - The phase recovery mechanism must be able to achieve lock eventually even in the event that a transmitter delays transitioning CAD and CTL lanes from electrical idle to training, or if LDTSTOP skew causes the same effect to be seen.
+Software is responsible for increasing T0Time appropriately in theise situations. - TXCLK must not glitch when entering or exiting LS1D; Frequency may vary between the link frequency and the divided frequency when entering or exiting LS1D, but must never exceed the link frequency.